 How cookies are used by the Met Office

-These pieces of information are used to improve services for you through, for example:
+These pieces of information are used to improve services for you by:

-- enabling a service to recognise your device so you don't have to give the same information several times during one task;
+- enabling a service to recognise your device so you don't have to give the same information several times during one task

-- recognising that you may already have given a username and password so you don't need to do it for every web page requested;
+- recognising that you may already have given a username and password so you don't need to do it for every web page requested

 - measuring how many people are using services, so they can be made easier to use and there's enough capacity to ensure they are fast